 "I work hard so I can play hard!
 When there are fish to be caught you're going to find me on the water!"

-"I started guiding when I was 24 years old, fairly young by most standards, but now that I'm 37, I'm truly glad that I started at such at young age and didn't wait … so many things have changed in the last decade and I'm glad I was able to participate in these changes and not sit idly by waiting to make my big move into the professional guiding arena."
+"I started guiding when I was 24 years old, fairly young by most standards, but now that I'm 39, I'm truly glad that I started at such at young age and didn't wait … so many things have changed in the last 15 years and I'm glad I was able to participate in these changes and not sit idly by waiting to make my big move into the professional guiding arena."
 Read more about Kevin HERE!

 In addition to guiding in Washington and on the Columbia River, Chris handles our customer bookings and inquiries here at Total Fisherman.